digdir/designsystemet/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <designystem@digdir.no>.
+Instead sensitive bugs must be sent by email to <designsystem@digdir.no>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: